KatekovAnton/MACS-docs/API/GameMatchPlayer.md

 ```
 void addEnemyLocation(Rect zone, Float danger)
 ```
-Will make effect for AI players.
+Will make effect only if player is AI.
 This call will let them know where is the enemy.
 AI will handle this information based on his common rules.

 Parameters:
 - **Rect zone** - zone to search for enemy